 \section{Risk Assessment}

-We enter into the details of the more technical parts of the ISO 21434, namely the Parts 8, 9, and 10.
-Parts 9 and 10 may use the risk assessment methodology described in Part 8.
+This section enters into the details of the technical parts of the ISO 21434, namely the Parts 8 and 9.
+Part 9 (\ie, item definition) may use the risk assessment methodology described in Part 8.
 This methodology can be partially carried out with automated support, thus enabling the automated production of several artefacts required for the security assessment of an item.

-Figure~\ref{fig:part8} depicts the activities described in Part 8 of the ISO 21434 for risk assessment, including the artefacts that they are supposed to produce and suggestions of methods that can be used to produce them.
+Figure~\ref{fig:part8} depicts the activities described in Parts 8 and 9 (item definition) of the ISO 21434 for risk assessment.
+It includes the artefacts that they are supposed to produce and suggestions of methods that can be used to produce them.

-In the following, we will describe these activities and illustrate them with the running example from Section~\ref{sec:running-example}.
+The following text describes these activities and illustrate them with the running example from Section~\ref{sec:running-example}.

 \paragraph{Item Definition.} This is an early-on activity that defines the item\footnote{An item is a system or combination of systems to implement a function.} whose risk assessment is going to be evaluated.
 During this activity, a preliminary architecture of the item is described and the assumptions about its operational environment.